FAITH AND WORKS

 So that, just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.
 (Romans 5:21)

-Paul, understanding that his reasoning with the Jews could be misunderstood, issued the following disclaimer:
+Paul, knowing that his reasoning with the Jews could be misunderstood, issued the following disclaimer:

 What shall we say, then?
 Shall we go on sinning so that grace may increase?
 (Romans 6:1)

 Is this the conclusion to be drawn from my reasoning with the Jews?
-Am I teaching that we should keep on sinning (the conclusion reached by so many of today’s Christian scholars)?
+Am I teaching that we should keep on sinning?
+This is the conclusion reached by many of today’s Christian scholars.

-This is the message of the sixth chapter of Romans, the guard against an incorrect interpretation of Chapters Three through Five, and the necessary foundation for Paul’s explanation of the path to the redemption of our mortal body, presented in Chapter Eight.
+This is the message of the sixth chapter of Romans, the guard against an incorrect interpretation of chapters

 The Law of Moses is holy.
 If a law could have been given that would have accomplished God’s objective, the Law of Moses would have been it.
 The Law promotes righteousness and blesses those who keep its commandments.